 To get here we pull off Route 1 out of Punta Del Este and cut through gorgeous hills and grasslands with cows, fields of yellow flowers, a few white puffs of clouds on an otherwise blue sky tablecloth, small farm homes set back from the road.

 Piriapolis is a destination where you can relax and put away pretensions.
-There is a tendency in travel to be consumed by sights, important artifacts, historical events, the need to see and do everything, at once.

 There are peculiar houses in Piriapolis.
 There are homes with thatched roofs, sculptured walls, A frames, California bungalows, ranch homes, and even hippie hangouts with VW buses in the drive.
 One lady has a black winding staircase in her front yard that lets her go up to her roof to hang her clothes out to dry.